 If they have been scared by the spray once, they have the 'memory' not to find that spot to reproduce again.
-Hope they have a good memory.
+Hopefully they have a good memory.
 It's better to prevent this than treating it afterwards.
 Because you know they may come again seasonally.

 Mealybug usually attacks the caudex & roots of adenium.
 It can make your adenium weak & lessen the overall ability to process water and nutrients.
-This also cause the yellowing & dropping of adenium leaves.
+This also causes the yellowing & dropping of adenium leaves.